Email fatigue is a real thing, especially with the continuing pandemic.

 It is a fine line between not letting your customers forget about you and being too aggressive with reminding them of your brand.

-Normally, the following routine helps build recognizability without irritating:
+Normally, the following a routine helps build recognizability without irritating:

 - A promotional email once a month